osr4rightstools/osr4rights-tools/README.md

 The [ASP.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) website is deployed onto an Ubuntu 20.04 LTS VM on Microsoft Azure Europe West (Holland)

-The [Kestrel ASP.NET Core webserver]() has a reverse proxy in front of it [Nginx]().
-This is to serve the SSL Certificate, and to allow the [Tus.io]() file uploader to work properly.
+The [Kestrel ASP.NET Core webserver](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-5.0) has a reverse proxy in front of it [Nginx](https://www.nginx.com/).
+This is to serve the SSL Certificate, and to allow the [Tus.io](https://tus.io/) file uploader to work properly.

-DNS is handled by [https://dnsimple.com](DNSimple) and the deployment script uses their API to automatically change DNS records when a new server comes online.
+DNS is handled by [DNSimple](https://dnsimple.com) and the deployment script uses their API to automatically change DNS records when a new server comes online.

-Data Persistence is SQL Azure (Authentication Authorisation and workflow) and Azure File Share (results files and cookies)
+Data Persistence is [SQL Azure](https://azure.microsoft.com/en-gb/products/azure-sql/database/#overview) (Authentication Authorisation and workflow) and ]Azure File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal) (results files and cookies)

-The website runs Background Services which monitor internal queues (Channels) which in turn spin up other VM's in Azure when needed.
+The website runs [Background Services](https://www.pluralsight.com/courses/building-aspnet-core-hosted-services-net-core-worker-services) which monitor internal queues (Channels) which in turn spin up other VM's in Azure when needed.

 The queues allow the website to remain responsive all the time (and to allow).
 The queues are not resilient to a restart.
 They are in memory only.